seryl/souffle/README.md

 An orchestrator for setting up isolated chef-managed systems.

+## A note on tests

+In order to avoid painfully silly charges and costs, all of the AWS tests that require you to pay (spinning up machines, etc), will only run if you have the environment variable `AWS_LIVE` set to `true`.

 ## Contributing to souffle

 * Check out the latest master to make sure the feature hasn't been implemented or the bug hasn't been fixed yet.